Street-Spec-Web/data/faq/faq.md

 No

 ### When will the game release?
-I genuinely don't know yet
+I genuinely don't know yet.

 ### Is there a steam page?
 Yes : [click here](<https://store.steampowered.com/app/4230950/StreetSpec/>).